ChilliCream/website/website/blog/2019-11-29-schema-design.md

 }
 ```

-This allows us to enable the full power of schema types with clean C# approach.
-The new attributes will arrive with 10.3.0-preview.3.
+This allows us to enable the full power of schema types with pure C# types.
+The new attributes will arrive with 10.3.0-preview.3 probably on Monday.

 We will add attributes for each descriptor type.
-Moreover, you can apply input and output attributes on the same model and we will create automatically an output- and an input-version of that type.
+Moreover, you can apply input and output attributes on the same type, and we will create automatically an output- and an input-version of that type.

-We will also provide attribute for all our middleware like paging, filtering and sorting.
+We will also provide attributes for all our middleware like paging, filtering, sorting and authorization.
 So, you will have the full power of _Hot Chocolate_ even when you do not use our schema type directly.

 > I really love this feature :)